sulinchowdhury/sulinchowdhury2.github.io/_pages/about.md

 Welcome!
 I am a PhD Candidate in the Department of Agricultural and Applied Economics at the University of Wisconsin-Madison.
 You can download my CV [here](http://ekatovich.github.io/files/CV_2020_09_17.pdf).

-Previously, I was a [Fulbright Research Fellow](https://us.fulbrightonline.org/#&panel1-2) at the Universidade Estadual de Campinas in São Paulo, Brazil.
+Previously, I was a Fulbright Research Fellow at [Unicamp](https://www.eco.unicamp.br/nea/) in São Paulo, Brazil.

 My research lies in the fields of development economics, resource economics, and political economy.
 I am interested in institutions of natural resource governance, industrialization and industrial policies, and the effects of resource booms and busts on governments, firms, and workers.